FAQs

 All marina fees are included in the course fees.

 Yes it is.
 The fuel for the course you take is included in the fee you pay.
 Exam fuel is also included.
-At Marbella Sailing School we use the fuel we need so that you get the maximum out of your learning time.

 All RYA courses must be taught in English but don’t worry, our instructors are very experienced and used to teaching people whose first language is not English.
 They are also very patient and explain things in a clear and practical way.